Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Introduction

 Current cutting-edge studies in astrophysics and cosmology are propelling us towards a fresh phase of revelations concerning the Universe.
 Partnerships like the collaboration of LIGO \cite{Gourgoulhon:2019iyu}, EHT \cite{Chael_2016, EventHorizonTelescope:2019dse}, INTEGRAL \cite{Winkler:2003nn}, Virgo \cite{GRAVITY:2020gka}, ATHENA \cite{https://doi.org/10.1002/asna.201713323}, IXPE \cite{Soffitta:2013hla}, Swift \cite{SWIFT:2005ngz}, as well as CHIME \cite{CHIMEFRB:2018mlh} are conducting unprecedented experiments on gravity and astrophysical objects.
 Additionally, upcoming investigations of BINGO \cite{Abdalla:2021nyj}, SKA \cite{Hall2005TheSK} and LISA \cite{eLISA:2013xep} could significantly limit the scope of gravity theories, narrowing down the plethora of theoretical ideas circulating in academic literature.

-The wormhole is a fascinating and unusual solution to Einstein's equations in general relativity \cite{Visser:1995cc}.
-The wormhole serves as a topological connection between points in separate universes or within the same universe.
-Although it could be considered as a theoretical concept, numerous studies have been conducted on the possibility of discovering wormholes.
-In the study carried out by Bueno et al. (2018) \cite{Bueno:2017hyj} an intriguing method was suggested to locate detectable wormholes by utilizing gravitational wave data to analyze echoes of the gravitational wave signal near black hole horizons to improve the sentence flow.
+The WH is a fascinating and unusual solution to Einstein's equations in general relativity \cite{Visser:1995cc}.
+The WH serves as a topological connection between points in separate universes or within the same universe.
+Although it could be considered as a theoretical concept, numerous studies have been conducted on the possibility of discovering WHs.
+In the study carried out by Bueno et al. (2018) \cite{Bueno:2017hyj} an intriguing method was suggested to locate detectable WHs by utilizing gravitational wave data to analyze echoes of the gravitational wave signal near black hole (BH) horizons to improve the sentence flow.
 The rings produced after a merger are associated with the emission of gravitational waves during the post-merger phase of binary mergers.
-Additionally, Paul et al. \cite{Paul:2019trt} examined unique features of accretion disk images to differentiate a wormhole shape from a black hole, putting forward an alternative fascinating opportunity for observation.
-Furthermore, extensive research has been conducted on the gravitational lensing caused by a wormhole and the deflection of light \cite{Ovgun:2018prw,Ovgun:2018fnk,Ovgun:2020yuv}.
+Additionally, Paul et al. \cite{Paul:2019trt} examined unique features of accretion disk images to differentiate a WH shape from a BH, putting forward an alternative fascinating opportunity for observation.
+Furthermore, extensive research has been conducted on the gravitational lensing caused by a WH and the deflection of light \cite{Ovgun:2018prw,Ovgun:2018fnk,Ovgun:2020yuv}.

-Another sought-after aspect regarding wormholes is the quest for traversable options - that is, wormholes that are sufficiently large for a person to pass through and withstand the powerful tidal forces.
-Morris and Thorne's groundbreaking paper \cite{Morris:1988cz} first introduced this type of wormholes, which remains a popular topic, evident in the impressive research presented in \cite{Maldacena:2020sxe}.
-In their study \cite{Maldacena:2020sxe} authors introduced a novel dark sector in the Randall-Sundrum model \cite{Randall:1999vf} with a $U(1)$ gauge field which only interacts with particles in the standard model through the force of gravity, allowing for the potential existence of traversable wormholes.
-Wormhole has been investigated within modified gravity, it has been shown that traversable wormholes can be constructed within in $f(G)$ modified gravity, where $G$ denotes the Gauss-Bonnet term, for anisotropic, isotropic and barotropic fluids cases \cite{Ilyas:2023rde}.
+Another sought-after aspect regarding WHs is the quest for traversable options, that is, WHs that are sufficiently large for a person to pass through and withstand the powerful tidal forces.
+Morris and Thorne's groundbreaking paper \cite{Morris:1988cz} first introduced this type of WHs, which remains a popular topic, evident in the impressive research presented in \cite{Maldacena:2020sxe}.
+In their study \cite{Maldacena:2020sxe} authors introduced a novel dark sector in the Randall-Sundrum model \cite{Randall:1999vf} with a $U(1)$ gauge field which only interacts with particles in the standard model through the force of gravity, allowing for the potential existence of traversable WHs.
+WH has been investigated within modified gravity, it has been shown that traversable WHs can be constructed within in $f(\mathcal{G})$ modified gravity, where $\mathcal{G}$ denotes the Gauss-Bonnet term, for anisotropic, isotropic and barotropic fluids cases \cite{Ilyas:2023rde}.